derailed-dash/demo-lz-docs/content/lz/onboarding/your-tenancy.md

     class demo-lz-docs orange
     class digital,other grey
     class STACK lightblue
-    class LZiiB,PLT,TEN,SampleTenant,PltPrj,SamplePrj darkblue
+    class LZiaB,PLT,TEN,SampleTenant,PltPrj,SamplePrj darkblue
     class YourTenancy,YourPrj,YourOtherPrj black
 {{< /mermaid >}}

 You will need to do the following:

 1. Create GitLab user accounts for any users in your team/tenancy that do not yet have a GitLab user account.
-(Follow guidance [here](https://epam.engineering/how/setting-up-a-gitlab-account/).)
 1. Decide who will be your GitLab **tenancy subgroup owner(s)**.
-1. Submit a [request](/ecp/onboarding/getting-started/#how-to-raise-a-tenancy-request) to the _LZiiB (GitLab) owners_ to create your tenancy subgroup.
-At this time, you will need to inform the _LZiiB owners_ of at least one _tenancy subgroup owner_.
+1. Submit a [request](/ecp/onboarding/getting-started/#how-to-raise-a-tenancy-request) to the _LZiaB (GitLab) owners_ to create your tenancy subgroup.
+At this time, you will need to inform the _LZiaB owners_ of at least one _tenancy subgroup owner_.

 At this point, you will have the ability to create further subgroups and projects within your GitLab tenancy subgroup.